SemenovAlex/instant-gratification/README.md

 ### Step 5.
 Experiments with synthetic data

 How we can build a model that perfectly predicts data and not overfit to it?
 Because we have a strong hypothesis on how data was created we can tune model parameters such that it will predict perfectly for most of the synthetically generated data sets.
-Not showing competition to it will save us from overfitting.
+Not showing competition data to it will save us from overfitting.

 We will be generating a data set of the same structure as the competition data: